Donate

 Aurelia Frick, the then-minister of foreign affairs of Liechtenstein, signed the TPNW at a high-level ceremony in New York when it opened for signature on 20 September 2017.

-Addressing the United Nations following the signing ceremony, she said: “No doubt, it will take time to see the effects of the treaty on nuclear stockpiles.
+Following the signing ceremony, she said: “No doubt, it will take time to see the effects of the treaty on nuclear stockpiles.
 But setting a number of important legal benchmarks that will become binding norms is great progress.”

 Aurelia Frick, the then-minister of foreign affairs of Liechtenstein, signs the TPNW in 2017.
 Photo: ICAN